ShaneCurcuru/shaneslides/apachecon/WhoFundsFOSSFoundations-ComCode2024.md

 .left-column-equal[
 **Funding Sponsors**
-- First: **12** *Platinum*
+- First: **13** *Platinum*
 - Second: **11** *Gold*
-- Third: **1158** *Silver*
+- Third: **1303** *Silver*
-- Fourth: **383** *Associate*
+- Fourth: **469** *Associate*
 ]

 .bottomnote[book value?
-(USD) 30M]
+(USD) 33M]

 ???
 The thing I find most surprising at looking at the LF's sponsorship list is that number on the third silver level - well over one thousand companies sponsor the LF at the silver level.
 This is partly because many of the LF's sub foundations each require an LF silver membership.
+Overall LF sponsor numbers and funding numbers have gone roughly up in the past year.
 Also note that the total book value is an approximation: it's clear that there are sponsorship discounts when companies sponsor multiple LF subfoundations.
 It's also clear that many software companies sponsor multiple LF subfoundations.

 ---